shopsys/shopsys/docs/contributing/guidelines-for-writing-documentation.md

     * You can even access the rendered docs under `/documentation/` sub-folder for any branch that is built on our Jenkins CI server.
     * The main [`mkdocs.yml`](https://github.com/shopsys/shopsys/blob/7.3/mkdocs.yml) configuration file is located in the monorepo root.
 * All documentation files should be named same as first heading (in lowercase, non-alphanumeric characters replaced by dash).
-* References to project files and classes have to be absolute links to the GitHub in proper version - eg. `[app/config/config.yml](https://github.com/shopsys/shopsys/blob/7.3/project-base/app/config/config.yml)`.
+* References to project files and classes have to be absolute links to the GitHub in proper version - e.g. `[app/config/config.yml](https://github.com/shopsys/shopsys/blob/7.3/project-base/app/config/config.yml)`.
-* References among the docs files must be relative.
+* References among the docs files must be relative - e.g. `[read this article](../introduction/using-form-types.md)`.
 * All words in a title except conjunctions (and, or, but...), articles (a, an, the), and short prepositions (in, to, of...) should be capitalized.
 Other headings should not be capitalized.
 * Each sub-folder in the `docs` folder should contain `index.md` file with links to all the other articles in the sub-folder as well as `navigation.yml` file with the menu configuration that should be consistent with the `index.md`.
 * If using a list in the text, you need to add an empty line above the list definition, otherwise it is not rendered properly.